Compliance Frameworks

 ISO/IEC 27001:2022 is the international standard for Information Security Management Systems (ISMS).
 The standard itself specifies the management-system requirements (clauses 4-10 covering context, leadership, planning, support, operation, performance evaluation, and improvement); Annex A enumerates 93 reference controls organized into four themes: Organizational (A.5), People (A.6), Physical (A.7), and Technological (A.8).
 The 2022 revision consolidated and restructured the 114 controls of the 2013 edition; numbering changed from four-level (e.g., A.9.4.2) to three-level (e.g., A.8.5).

 This corpus cites ISO/IEC 27001:2022 controls by their 2022 three-level identifiers exclusively.
-Citations to ISO/IEC 27001:2013 (four-level) are not used; a mixed-revision corpus would silently misalign with audit evidence.
-ISO documents are paywalled and cited by document number plus accessed date, not URL contents: ISO/IEC 27001:2022 — Information security, cybersecurity and privacy protection — ISMS requirements (accessed 2026-05).
+It does not use citations to ISO/IEC 27001:2013 (four-level), because a mixed-revision corpus would silently misalign with audit evidence.
+ISO documents are paywalled and cited by document number plus accessed date, not by URL contents: ISO/IEC 27001:2022 — Information security, cybersecurity and privacy protection — ISMS requirements (accessed 2026-05).

 ISO/IEC 27017:2015